How To Choose The Right Color Palette for Your Brand?

 Look for Inspiration

-Finally, seek out inspiration for your brand’s color palette.
+As you weigh up different options for your brand’s color palette, take a look at what others in your industry are doing.
 This could involve browsing through your rivals’ palettes and trying to understand why they have chosen certain colors or combinations.

-There are plenty of great websites to find curated inspiration for your brand’s palette.
-Sites like Dribbble and CreativeMarket where designers share their work often showcase the latest trends.
+There are plenty of great websites to find curated inspiration for your main colors.
+Sites like Dribbble and CreativeMarket where designers share their work, often showcasing the latest trends.

 Sites to get brand color inspiration: